So...what do my readers want now?

 When you are tackling the Reading Beast, you must actively get in the trenches and look at your unique group of readers.
 It's so important to audit what you have recently taught in reading and assess the goals you have set for your unique readers.

-Look for 8 Valuable Student Reading Artifacts That Will Inform Your Reading Instruction where I share how to look at more specific types of reading artifacts (student work) to discover the unique needs of your readers.
+Look for 8 Reading Tools You Must Use to Uncover Your Readers' Needs where I share how to look at more specific types of reading artifacts (student work) to discover the unique needs of your readers.

 Until next time,